gladishd/foundations-checkpoint-pt-2-graded/00_runNumTimes/README.md

 Create the function "runNumTimes" that accepts two arguments:

-- func: takes a function as its first argument
+- func: takes a function as the first argument
-- num: takes a number as its second argument
+- num: takes a number as the second argument

-runNumTimes should execute the "func" argument "num" times.
+`runNumTimes` should execute the "func" argument "num" times.

 Example: